 Papermaking Systems Segment By Product Line.
-The following table presents revenues at the Papermaking Systems segment by product line, the changes in revenues by product line between 2008 and 2007, and the changes in revenues by product line between 2008 and 2007 excluding the effect of currency translation.
+The following table presents revenues at the Papermaking Systems segment by product line, the changes in revenues by product line between 2008 and 2007 excluding the effect of currency translation.
 The presentation of the changes in revenues by product line, excluding the effect of currency translation, is a non-GAAP (generally accepted accounting principles) measure.
 We believe this non-GAAP measure helps investors gain a better understanding of our underlying operations, consistent with how management measures and forecasts our performance, especially when comparing such results to prior periods.